uphold/docs/_entities.md

 rate        | The rate for conversion between origin and destination, as expressed in the currency at origin (the inverse of `destination.rate`). sources     | The transactions where the value was originated from (id and amount). type        | The type of endpoint.
-Possible values are 'card' and 'external'. username    | The username from the user that performed the transaction.
+Possible values are 'card' and 'external'.

 <aside class="notice">
   Commissions are incurred only when a currency conversion is required.
 A commission is charged at origin when the denomination currency is different from the origin currency, and it's deducted at destination when the denomination currency is different from the destination currency.